Koha backup is not only a technical task. It is the safety plan for your library system.

 sudo koha-dump --uploaded_files library

-If temporary uploaded files also matter, use:
+If temporary uploaded files also matter, run:

 sudo koha-dump --uploaded_files --uploaded_temp_files library